 Each server can communicate only with servers that are located in the same private network.

 For example, a private network may be useful in the following cases:

-In the Network > Private Network section, your private networks are displayed in a table.
+In the Network > Private Network section of the Cloud Panel, your private networks are displayed in a table.
 This table lists the most important information for each individual private network:

 To display all of the data for a specific private network, click the name of the private network.
 The list includes the following additional information:

 Description: description of the private network.
 You can change the description at any time.

 Subnet address: Subnet address that is assigned to the private network.